Stability estimates for radial basis function methods applied to linear scalar conservation laws: Introduction

+Oversampling approximations have been shown to have better stability properties than the collocation counterpart for some RBF methods.
+For instance Kansa's method applied to \eqref{eq:intro:conservationlaw} becomes stable in time when the system of equations is oversampled instead of collocated, see \cite{RodrigoPlatte16}.
+However, oversampled approximation does not make RBF-FD stable.
+In our recent work \cite{tominec21nonlconservation}, we showed that the RBF-FD method is generally unstable in time, both in the oversampled and in the collocated context.

+An alternative approach to achieving stable RBF approximations involves transforming them to the Galerkin formulation, i.e., writing the discretization in weak form.
+In the work \cite{Glaubitz1, Glaubitz2}, stability estimates were obtained for time-dependent linear conservation laws discretized using a Kansa-type method that uses a weak variational form through exact integration, and it was emphasized that the method requires imposing weak boundary conditions to be stable.
+Additionally, in their subsequent work \cite{Glaubitz3}, the authors presented summation-by-parts RBF operators adapted to the context of a Kansa-type method, which gives an energy stable discretization of the linear advection problem in one spatial dimension.

-The main contributions of the present work are: (a) Kansa's method and RBF-PUM can be stable in time under a sufficient amount of oversampling, (b) the RBF-FD method is generally unstable in time due to its discontinuous trial space (jumps in the cardinal basis functions), (c) the RBF-FD method can be stabilized by forcing the jump term over the interfaces of the discontinuities towards $0$, (d) strong imposition of the inflow boundary conditions is in practice not preventing Kansa's method, RBF-PUM or the stabilized RBF-FD method from being stable in time.
+The main contribution of the present work is an investigation of the underlying reasons for instability of RBF discretizations when solving linear advection problems.
+We find that (a) Kansa's method and RBF-PUM can be stable in time under a sufficient amount of oversampling, (b) the RBF-FD method in addition requires stabilization of the spurious jump terms due to its discontinuous trial space (jumps in the cardinal basis functions), (c) the RBF-FD method can be stabilized by forcing the jump term over the interfaces of the discontinuities towards $0$, (d) strong imposition of the inflow boundary conditions is in practice not preventing Kansa's method, RBF-PUM, or the stabilized RBF-FD method from being stable in time.
+We want to highlight that the jump stabilization from (c) requires the definition of a dual mesh (Voronoi diagram) over the computational domain, since the discontinuities in the solution occur at the edges of that.